 I did find it a bit convenient that Roman is some former badass who just happens to also be this negotiator dude.
 That kind of shit is par for the course in action cinema though.
 SLJ is undeniably really good as Danny Roman.
 You really do feel like his life is being stripped away from him.
 You can see that he’s knows he’s being boxed into a corner and while what he does is extreme…you just get it man.

 With all the accusations and dark stuff swirling around about Spacey at the moment, it’s difficult to find something good to say about the guy.
-But you can’t deny he’s a good actor.
+But you can’t deny he’s a top actor.
 Yeah, chocolate is gonna make you fat, the evil bastard, but it still tastes delicious.
 It’s one of those situations.
 He’s almost snakelike here, his intonations, his manner.
 He’s super diplomatic and smooth talking.
 Utterly believable.

 Combined and it all works; you never really know who to trust, with moments where you start questioning Sabian and even Roman.
 While it feels like I’m shitting over it by saying it isn’t a masterpiece, I can’t emphasize enough how engrossing this movie is.
 The ending is solid and not predictable, and while I do think the film loses a bit of steam when they SPOILER leave the office building, the end isn’t too far off.